JBernal7/personal-site-jbernal/content/event/join-the-sacre-program-of-seo-birdlife/index.md

 ---
 title: "Join the Sacre program of SEO/Birdlife "
-abstract: The populations of birds change over time and their evolution is known thanks to the Sacre program of SEO/BirdLife.
+abstract: The populations of birds change over time and their evolution is known thanks to initiatives like the Sacre program of SEO/BirdLife.
 The wide distribution of common birds requires the participation of numerous people so that the information is representative of the whole country.
 Thousands of volunteers have participated in this bird monitoring program since 1996, and it is important to maintain this contribution to cover more territory and also replace volunteers who cannot continue.
 location: Spain (multiple locations)
 date: 2023-04-15T21:47:00.000Z
 date_end: 2023-06-01T15:00:00.000Z